-Since the early days of this blog, I’ve sung the praises of vinegar and water as one of the simplest and cheapest homemade cleaners you can make to use around the house.
+Since the early days of this blog, I’ve sung the praises of cleaning with vinegar and water as one of the simplest and cheapest ways to get started with homemade cleaners.
 I’ve used my 50/50 white vinegar and water mixture on most of our home’s hard surfaces including sinks, faucets, kitchen and bathroom counters, and some of our floors.
 I even use my vinegar and water for some unexpected things like sunburn relief and homemade wallpaper remover!

 So yes, vinegar and water is a great multi-purpose cleaner to keep on hand – BUT – are there any things that you should NOT clean with vinegar?